tommy-mor/wiki-1/content/posts/fonts.md

 Bembo
 : Revival of monotype.
 Graceful, stable and elegant!
 More subtle than a Didot.

 [DejaVu Fonts](https://dejavu-fonts.github.io/)
 : used for configuration a bit

-Futura - a classic
+Futura
+: A classic futuristic font.
+Can be seen in places like [Ableton's website](https://ableton.com).

+Garamond
-Didot : elegant, 'aspirational', feels luxurious garamond : both a legal font and an exceptionally legible one!
+: Both a legal font and an exceptionally legible one.

-Caslon : organic, beautiful style -- check this one out! freight sans : fun and cartoonish font feel! open sans : the new sans font with neutral, flat design gill snas ; warm british, a bit tall, crisp lines gotham : new york signage lettering style
+Caslon
+: Organic, beautiful style -- check this one out!

+Freight Sans
+: fun and cartoonish font feel.

+Open Sans
+: The new sans font with a neutral, flat design.

+Gill Snas
+: warm british, a bit tall, crisp lines

+Gotham
+: New York signage lettering style.

 <https://www.indesignskills.com/inspiration/best-fonts-graphic-designers/>
 bodoni : luxe, aspirational look font. more compressed and exaggerated univers : 'the ultimate modernist font' - incredibly legible, clean, and functiona